zchee/golang-wiki/Modules.md

-# Go 1.11 Modules
+# Go Modules

 Go has included support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go) since 1.11.
 The initial prototype  `vgo` was [announced](https://research.swtch.com/vgo) in February 2018.
 In July 2018, versioned modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main Go repository.

-In Go 1.14, module support will be considered ready for production use, and all users will be encouraged to migrate to modules from other dependency management systems.
+In [Go 1.14](https://golang.org/doc/go1.14), module support is considered ready for production use, and all users are encouraged to migrate to modules from other dependency management systems.
 If you are unable to migrate due to a problem in the Go toolchain, please ensure that the problem has an [open issue](#github-issues) filed.
 (If the issue is not on the Go1.15 milestone, please comment on why it prevents you from migrating so it can be prioritized appropriately).
 You can also provide an [experience report](https://github.com/golang/go/wiki/ExperienceReports) for more detailed feedback.

 ## Recent Changes

-There were significant improvements and changes to modules in Go 1.13.

-If you use modules, it is important to carefully review the [modules section](https://golang.org/doc/go1.13#modules) of the Go 1.13 release notes.

-Three notable changes:
+### Go 1.14

+See the [Go 1.14 release notes](https://golang.org/doc/go1.14#go-command) for details.

+* When the main module contains a top-level vendor directory and its `go.mod file` specifies `go 1.14` or higher, the go command now defaults to `-mod=vendor` for operations that accept that flag.
+* `-mod=readonly` is now set by default when the go.mod file is read-only and no top-level vendor directory is present.
+* `-modcacherw` is a new flag that instructs the go command to leave newly-created directories in the module cache at their default permissions rather than making them read-only.
+* `-modfile=file` is a new flag that instructs the go command to read (and possibly write) an alternate `go.mod` file instead of the one in the module root directory.
+* When module-aware mode is enabled explicitly (by setting `GO111MODULE=on`), most module commands have more limited functionality if no `go.mod` file is present.
+* The go command now supports Subversion repositories in module mode.

+### Go 1.13

+See the [Go 1.13 release notes](https://golang.org/doc/go1.13#modules) for details.

-1. The `go` tool now defaults to downloading modules from the public Go module mirror at https://proxy.golang.org, and also defaults to validating downloaded modules (regardless of source) against the public Go checksum database at https://sum.golang.org.
+* The `go` tool now defaults to downloading modules from the public Go module mirror at https://proxy.golang.org, and also defaults to validating downloaded modules (regardless of source) against the public Go checksum database at https://sum.golang.org.
      * If you have private code, you most likely should configure the `GOPRIVATE` setting (such as `go env -w GOPRIVATE=*.corp.com,github.com/secret/repo`), or the more fine-grained variants `GONOPROXY` or `GONOSUMDB` that support less frequent use cases.
 See the [documentation](https://golang.org/cmd/go/#hdr-Module_configuration_for_non_public_modules) for more details.

-2. `GO111MODULE=auto` enables module-mode if any go.mod is found, even inside GOPATH.
+* `GO111MODULE=auto` enables module-mode if any go.mod is found, even inside GOPATH.
 (Prior to Go 1.13, `GO111MODULE=auto` would never enable module-mode inside GOPATH).

-3. `go get` arguments have changed:
+* `go get` arguments have changed:
      * `go get -u` (without any arguments) now only upgrades the direct and indirect dependencies of your current _package_, and no longer examines your entire _module_.
      * `go get -u ./...` from your module root upgrades all the direct and indirect dependencies of your module, and now excludes test dependencies.
      * `go get -u -t ./...` is similar, but also upgrades test dependencies.
      * `go get` no longer supports `-m` (because it would have largely overlapped with `go get -d` due to other changes;  you can usually replace `go get -m foo` with `go get -d foo`).

-Please see the [release notes](https://golang.org/doc/go1.13#modules) for more details on these and other changes.

 ## Table of Contents